Do I pay capital gains tax on a business sale?

 If you’re selling a business, there are extra reliefs available which might mean you can pay less capital gains tax (CGT) when you sell or give away your company.

-Entrepreneurs' relief - which has recently been renamed business asset disposal relief - means you may pay a lower CGT rate, charged at 10% on the first £1m of gains, when selling a qualifying business.
+Entrepreneurs' relief - which has recently been renamed business asset disposal relief - could allow you to pay a lower CGT rate, charged at 10% on the first £1m of gains, when selling a qualifying business.

 - Get a headstart on your 2020-21 tax return with the Which? tax calculator - tot up your bill and submit it directly to HMRC.